 - Cross-Departmental Collaboration: Encourage collaborative meetings with different departments or support groups to broaden organizational synergy.

 Daily Management Meetings and Daily Huddles

-Daily Management Meeting
+Daily Management Meeting (Tier 2)

-Shift Handover Meeting or Reporting
+Shift Handover Meeting (Tier 1 and 2)

-Support Groups and Departmental Meetings
+Types of Support Group and Departmental Meetings

 Les rencontres de métiers et de départements

-- Quality Assurance meeting
+- Quality Assurance Meetings (product or service improvement)